Kuen Y. Lin

 BS, National Taiwan University

-Professor Lin has co-developed a well-known Mar-Lin Fracture Model, which is being used by the aerospace industry for the damage tolerant design of composite aircraft structures.
-He has also developed a singular hybrid finite element method for the accurate analysis of bi-material fracture problems.
-Professor Lin’s current research topics include delamination arrest features in bonded-bolted composite structures, reliability-based damage tolerant structural design methodology as well as aging degradation of polymeric composites at elevated temperatures.
-Most of his current research efforts have direct applications to the critical technologies needed in developing the next generation of aerospace vehicles.
+Professor Lin co-developed a well-known Mar-Lin Fracture Model, which is used by the aerospace industry for the damage tolerant design of composite aircraft structures.
+He also developed a singular hybrid finite element method for the accurate analysis of bi-material fracture problems.
+Professor Lin’s research topics included delamination arrest features in bonded-bolted composite structures, reliability-based damage tolerant structural design methodology as well as aging degradation of polymeric composites at elevated temperatures; these research efforts have direct applications to the critical technologies needed in developing the next generation of aerospace vehicles.